-All sophomores in the Livermore Valley Joint Unified School District (LVJUSD) will take the Preliminary Scholastic Aptitude Test (PSAT) on October 11, 2017.
-The PSAT prepares students for the Scholastic Aptitude Test (SAT), required by many colleges and universities prior to admission, and it generates information that guides students to enroll in rigorous courses while still in high school.
+All sophomores in the Livermore Valley Joint Unified School District will take the Preliminary Scholastic Aptitude Test on October 16, 2019.
+The PSAT prepares students for the Scholastic Aptitude Test, required by many colleges and universities prior to admission, and it generates information that guides students to enroll in rigorous courses while still in high school.
 This District-wide initiative is made possible through the support of the Pedrozzi Foundation.

 “In addition to awarding scholarships to Livermore students, the Pedrozzi Foundation is working to help create a career- and college-bound culture among all Livermore students and families – especially those in underrepresented and underserved communities,” said Carolyn Siegfried, Pedrozzi Foundation Executive Director.